ReaFly/LDNet/README.md

-# LDNet
+# MICCAI 2022 : Lesion-aware Dynamic Kernel for Polyp Segmentation
-MICCAI 2022 : Lesion-aware Dynamic Kernel for Polyp Segmentation (Pytorch implementation).
+ The code is coming soon.